OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 ## Installing

-The RadiiPolynomial software requires to [install Julia](https://julialang.org/downloads/) (v1.6 or above).
+The RadiiPolynomial.jl package requires to [install Julia](https://julialang.org/downloads/) (v1.6 or above).

 Then, start Julia and execute the following command in the REPL: